iIQOverflow/saas-billing-orchestrator/README.md

 ---

-## Current scope and boundaries
+## Scope and boundaries

 This project is intentionally strong in backend behavior and intentionally thin in frontend architecture.

-Current scope:
+Scope:

-* substantial, production-minded backend
+- substantial, production-minded backend
-* thin frontend MVP accepted for interview/demo use
+- thin frontend MVP accepted for interview/demo use
-* dashboard-centered product flow
+- dashboard-centered product flow
-* simple success/cancel return pages
+- simple success/cancel return pages

-Current boundaries:
+Boundaries:

-* backend remains the source of truth
+- backend remains the source of truth
-* browser uses only browser-safe APIs
+- browser uses only browser-safe APIs
-* `/api/v1/**` remains machine-facing
+- `/api/v1/**` remains machine-facing
-* browser-safe responses do not expose machine-facing values
+- browser-safe responses do not expose machine-facing values
-* `plan_code` persistence remains string-backed for now
+- `plan_code` persistence remains string-backed for now

 The current priority is packaging, demo clarity, and interview readiness rather than expanding project scope.